 Learn Italian Pod

-In this podcast the theme is introduced in English and is followed by short stories which are easy to understand and is perfect for intermediate or more advanced students.
+In this podcast the theme is introduced in English and is followed by short stories which are easy to understand and are perfect for intermediate or more advanced students.

 It’s possible to choose the difficulty level of the podcast, from beginner, intermediate, upper intermediate and advanced.

 The themes are very interesting and above all useful for life in Italy and to know more about Italy in general.
 Some of the more recent podcasts, for example, have discussed issues like superstitions and lucky charms in Italy (a very interesting theme that shows just how superstitious Italians are) and tongue twisters, which are a great way to improve your pronunciation.